vu2ptt/upload-ft8-to-rbn-2/README.md

 **IMAGE FILE:**
 =============
 The folder [image](https://github.com/vu2ptt/upload-ft8-to-rbn-2/tree/master/image) has a URL link to the fully functional 32 GB image of the FT8 receiver with UDP to Aggregator hosted on my OneDrive.
-If using this, **do not forget to change the Callsign and Grid location** to match yours in the file ~/apps/sdr_receiver_ft8_77_76/upload-ft8.sh on the SDcard.
+If you use this image, **do not forget to change the Callsign and Grid location** to match yours in the file ~/apps/sdr_receiver_ft8_77_76/upload-ft8.sh on the SDcard.

 I use [ImageUSB from PassMark](https://www.osforensics.com/tools/write-usb-images.html) to make SD cards and images.